CoolProp/CoolProp/Web/coolprop/wrappers/Excel/index.rst

 .. warning::

   There are now both 32-bit and 64-bit versions of Microsoft Excel on OSX.
 You need to make sure that your bitness of the shared library for CoolProp (and perhaps REFPROP) match that of Excel.
+If you are using a M1/M2 Mac with arm64 architecture, you may need to compile your own CoolProp library file (see `User-compiled Binaries`_).

 Part 1:
 -------